How NetDocuments ndSync Handles Editing Conflicts: A Complete Guide

 ndSync is NetDocuments’ file synchronization application that provides Dropbox-like functionality for legal professionals.
 It allows users to sync workspaces, folders, and documents to their local computer (Windows or Mac), enabling them to work offline and have changes automatically synchronized back to the cloud when they reconnect to the internet.

-• User 1 checks out a Word document using ndOffice and begins making edits
+1. User A checks out a Word document using ndOffice and begins editing

-• User 1 saves their changes but keeps the document checked out
+2. User A saves changes but keeps the document checked out

-• User 2, working offline or from their local ndSync folder, opens the same document (which is the version from when User 1 first checked it out)
+3. User B, working offline or from their local ndSync folder, opens the same document (the version from before User A’s edits)

-• User 2 makes and saves their own changes to the document
+4. User B makes and saves their own changes

-Now we have a conflict: two users have edited the same document with different changes.
+Now two users have edited the same document with different changes—a conflict.

 ndSync for Windows